 Some people may want to use the keyboard with a Keyrah from Individual Computers (link) in order to connect the MechBoard64 to a modern day computer or a RaspberryPi.
 In those cases it should be noted that the Keyrah does not provide +5V to the pin powering the Shift Lock circuit.
 Therefore, neither the Shift Lock key nor the LED will function with the Keyrah.
 To overcome this, a locking switch can be installed instead of the non-latching standard switch.
 How to do this mod can be found in the installation manual found here (link).
 Please note that any modding will void your warranty of the keyboard!

-The producer of the Keyrah, Jens Schönfeld of Individual Computers, have explained why there is no +5V line connected to the Keyrah: The +5V line is not wired up on any version of Keyrah.
+The producer of the Keyrah, Jens Schönfeld of Individual Computers, has explained why there is no +5V line connected to the Keyrah: The +5V line is not wired up on any version of Keyrah.
 Reason is that the USB descriptors also include a value that tells the computer how much power the device consumes.
 The operating system then makes a decision about leaving power on or switching it off for safety reasons.
 With the +5V line being “open” for any additional device, the entry in the USB descriptors would not be correct, and the USB port may get overloaded.
 Thus, to ensure that the device abide by the documentation so no customer can claim that the product endangers their host computer, the +5V line is “NC” on the Keyrah.
 However, you can wire it up to the +5V source of the USB by adding a jumper wire.
 Performing this mod obviously voids the warranty of the Keyrah.

 Prices & How to Place an Order